 The Bachelor of Science in Nursing Program is designed for registered nurses who desire a baccalaureate degree in nursing.
 It provides career mobility for the associate degree and diploma graduate nurse.
-The program is designed to prepare nurse generalists who possess the professional competence to provide and coordinate care in situations of health promotion, health maintenance, and health restoration.
-The program also provides the student an opportunity to acquire certification in School Health Nursing.
-The program’s purpose is to provide a base for graduate study and to prepare graduates to assume accountability for nursing practice in the roles of nurse generalist; care provider, designer, manager, and coordinator; and member of the profession.
+The program is designed to prepare nurse generalists who functions as a leader, manager, and advocate when providing patient-centered care in an inter-professional collaborative environment through use of knowledge, skills, professional values, critical thinking, and professional development.

 GRADUATE OUTCOMES (BSN)

-Upon completion of the BSN program, graduates should be able to:
+Upon completion of the BSN program graduates should:

 TRANSITION INTO THE RN-BSN PROGRAM

-After graduation from the ASN Program, students who wish to pursue the BS in Nursing must change their major in the Registrar’s Office.
-See a BSN faculty member for current information regarding program requirements.
+After graduation from the ASN Program, students who wish to pursue their BSN must change their major in the Registrar’s Office.
+Students are encouraged to meet with a BSN faculty advisor to discuss their transition plans into the BSN program.

 EMPLOYMENT OPPORTUNITIES (BSN)